 Another challenge is to analyze follow-up examinations in order to improve DR severity and progression assessment.
 The goal is to take advantage of past examinations in addition to the current one.
 We will have to develop time series analysis tools able to capture and extrapolate evolution between consecutive examinations.
 Visualization techniques will be employed for the extraction and analysis of spatio-temporal predictive patterns in follow-up examinations, to elucidate the changes and early-warning signs that should be looked for in examination records.

-Two PhD students have been recruited at LaTIM for the EviRed project: one for each of these two challenges (multi-modal fusion, longitudinal analysis).
-The postdoc is expected to help supervise these students, coordinate their research works and integrate their contributions into a unified AI solution for the EviRed project.
-In parallel, he or she will investigate additional AI tools on his or her own to enrich this unified solution.
+The postdoc is expected to help supervise one PhD student working on longitudinal analysis in the framework of Evired.
+In parallel, he or she will investigate additional AI tools on his or her own.
 This will imply continually monitoring the state of the art.
+The postdoc will contribute to the development of a unified AI solution for the EviRed project.
 Finally, the result of this research will have to be disseminated through patent applications and publications.

 Recent publications from the team and the consortium